 When the WUR FDMA Support subfield of the WUR Capabilities Information field of the WUR Capabilities element is set to 0, the WUR channel is equal to the WUR primary channel.
 Otherwise, the WUR channel may be different from the WUR primary channel (see 29.11 (WUR FDMA operation)).

+A WUR channel and a WUR primary channel should be in the same band as the primary channel of the BSS. (#3311)